Free Consultation 317.920.6425

 Although often associated with Shaken Baby Syndrome, Diffuse Axonal Injury (DAI) is a growing area of plaintiff’s personal injury law, especially in low impact cases like whiplash following an automobile accident.

-Basically, the skull moves violently while the stationary brain stays in place, causing diffuse and sometimes extensive tearing of nerve tissue throughout the brain.
+DAI happens when the skull moves violently while the stationary brain stays in place, causing diffuse and sometimes extensive tearing of nerve tissue throughout the brain.
 It can also cause brain chemicals to be released, causing additional injury and axonal death radiating outward from the tear.
 This disturbance in the brain can produce temporary or permanent widespread brain damage, coma, or death.

 Most troubling for attorneys is the fact that many of these DAI injuries are not accompanied by a loss of consciousness, skull fracture, or intracranial bleeding, thus the difficulty of proof at trial.